 If you’re walking, running, or jumping, you’re using your calf muscles.
 During each of these movements, the calf muscle pulls the heel up to allow forward movement.
-Your calves can get tight for a number of reasons including lack of hydration, lack of stretching, or simply running, or working out a lot.
+Your calves can get tight for a number of reasons including lack of hydration, lack of stretching, or simply running, or working out a lot to name a few.
 Because the body is one “kinetic chain,” tight calves can lead to other problems with your feet, your hips, or even your back.

 Since straining your calf would definitely slow you down, we asked our experts for their favorite ways to stretch the calf and ensure that it’s in top shape to keep you moving.